Punk & New Wave A-Z 60s & 70s A-Z Compilations Record Labels

 Bio:

-Named after the north Dublin city district (Dublin 9) which spawned them and in tribute to their German Musik influence (a mispelled 'nein') DC Nien were unusual by 1977 standards, incorporating sax & synths and an unorthodox approach to songwriting, and were reputedly awesome live, but by 1981 they had regrettably morphed into Tokyo Olympics.
+Named after the north Dublin city district (Dublin 9) which spawned them and in tribute to their German Musik influence (a mispelled 'nein'), DC Nien were unusual by 1977 standards, incorporating sax & synths and an unorthodox approach to songwriting, mixing elements of Hawkwind and Roxy Music in a sound which anticipated of post-punk, and were reputedly an awesome live band by 1978-79.
+By 1981 they had changed beyond recognition and become new pop new romantics Tokyo Olympics.

 l-to-r: Brian Seales, Damien Gunn, an elderly fan

-DC Nein were one of the big Dublin bands of their time, rivalling U2 and The Atrix in popularity.
-Guitarist Paul McGuinness had been a roadie for the Radiators From Space at their first gig in November 1976, by which time he'd already formed DC Nein and was full of confidence about the band.
-DC Nein toured Ireland as support to XTC in 1979; opened for AC/DC the same year; they were mentioned regularly in the UK music press' coverage of the Dublin music scene and were one of the main bands covered in Dave McCullough's "Coming Up For Eire" piece in Sounds magazine in September 1979; and they played the Dark Space (1979) and Sense of Ireland (1980) festivals; does anyone recall an outdoor performance in Mountjoy Square during the summer of 1980?; they also launched their own Nienteeneightease label in 1980.
+DC Nien were one of the big Dublin bands of their time, rivalling U2 and The Atrix in popularity.
+Guitarist Paul McGuinness had been a roadie for the Radiators From Space at their first gig in November 1976, by which time he'd already formed DC Nien and was full of confidence about the band.
+DC Nien supported Ian Gillan at UCD in 1978 (with Sonny Condell on the bill); toured Ireland as support to XTC in 1979; opened for AC/DC the same year; they were mentioned regularly in the UK music press' coverage of the Dublin music scene and were one of the main bands covered in Dave McCullough's "Coming Up For Eire" piece in Sounds magazine in September 1979; and they played the Dark Space (1979) and Sense of Ireland (1980) festivals; does anyone recall an outdoor performance in Mountjoy Square during the summer of 1980?; they also launched their own Nienteeneightease label in 1980.

-left, Paul McGuinness in action; right, live at the Dandelion in October 1979 (photo by Gerard McIver)
+left, Paul McGuinness in action; right, live at the Dandelion in October 1979 [photo: Gerard McIver]

 Discography